2026 MSI STEM Faculty Mentors

 Research Area keywords: social robotics, user-centered design, cultural studies of computing, assistive robotics

-Research Description: I study the design, use and consequences of social robots in various contexts, including homes, schools, assistive and therapeutic applications, and interpersonal communication.
-She directs the R-House Laboratory for Human-Robot Interaction (HRI) research at IUB, where faculty and students come together to study the principles of human-robot interaction, and to design and evaluate robots for various applications.
-My collaborators and I also often work with members of the community, including older adults, caregivers, students and teachers, to identify promising uses and designs for robotic technologies that can benefit users.
+Research Description: Our lab — R-House Laboratory for Human-Robot Interaction (HRI) — studies the design, use and consequences of social robots in various contexts, including homes, schools, assistive and therapeutic applications, and interpersonal communication.
+We often work with members of the community, including older adults, caregivers, students and teachers, to identify promising uses and designs for robotic technologies that can benefit users.
 There are several ongoing projects in the lab.
-One project involves the design of communication and interaction capabilities for a new robot prototype, Haru (https://spectrum.ieee.org/automaton/robotics/home-robots/honda-research-institute-haru-social-robot), developed by Honda Research Institute in Japan.
-We are working with Honda to design how the robot might talk to and help people in their homes, how it can be used as a remote presence platform, as well as how it can support intergenerational interaction between adults and children.
-A second ongoing study involves patients and clinicians working together with researchers to design a socially assistive robot to provide support for, and as an intervention to alleviate the symptoms of, depression.
-For this project we focus on developing adaptive and personalizable interaction capabilities for Therabot (https://mytherabot.com), an animal type companion robot.
-The project will allow both patients and clinicians to customize the capabilities and behaviors of the robot in order to improve patient health and well-being.
-A third project involves develop the QTrobot to assist older adults to reflect on, develop, and maintain their sense of purpose and meaning and life as they age.
-In this project, we explore how robots can engage older adults in conversations and interactions, develop computer vision and dialogue systems that allow the robots to understand people's feelings and attitudes, and construct models of interaction that help the robots make appropriate suggestions to older adults.
+One involves the design of communication and interaction capabilities for the Haru robot prototype (https://spectrum.ieee.org/automaton/robotics/home-robots/honda-research-institute-haru-social-robot), particularly focusing on how the robot can be used to support intercultural communication and socio-emotional learning for groups of middle and high-school children.
+We are also continuing to develop the capabilities of IRIS, our Interactive Robot for Ikigai Support, to assist older adults to reflect on, develop, and maintain their sense of purpose and meaning and life as they age.
+We are also exploring how we can use machine learning to tailor conversational activities to older adults’ cognitive and social needs.
+Finally, we are working with care partners of older adults living with dementia to see how we can support them.
+We are also working on several studies exploring how people perceive robot sociality, and evaluating how these perceptions affect trust in robots and AI.
 Research activities for students on these projects include learning how to work with, program and control robots, recruiting and scheduling participants, running participants for studies in and outside the lab, going to relevant field sites with robots to observe human-robot interaction, collecting and managing textual, audio, and video data, discussing study design, results, and implications, attending regular lab meetings, and working closely with other faculty and students engaged in the project.
-If you are interested in such topics, we invite you to join us in our studies.
+If you are interested in such topics, we invite you to join us!

 Dr. Patricia Silveyra